 People have been trying their best in vain to get answer about what happens in the facility.
 Nobody actually knows what goes on inside Menwith Hill or what it’s used for.
 Human rights groups and politicians have demanded transparency but the British government continues to decline the question claiming that national security measures cannot be discussed in anyway.

-Vatican Secret Archives are off-limits to the public; and, from the look of things, there’s no indication that things would change in the future.
+Vatican Apostolic Archive, formerly known as Vatican Secret Archive, is off-limits to the public; and, from the look of things, there’s no indication that things would change in the future.
 Despite the church’s attempt at openness critics say the contents aren’t accessible enough.
-Only academics and highly qualified clergy have access to the mysterious Vatican Secret Archives.
+Only academics and highly qualified clergy have access to the mysterious Vatican Apostolic Archive.

 But even the few lucky ones with granted entry inside the heavily guarded facility cannot enjoy the view of the rarest items without advanced approval.
 Since the facility has been virtually cut off from civilization, skeptics have gathered from around the world to mull over possible theories that could explain the secrecy; however, nobody has ever managed to unveil the century-long enigma floating around the place.